Over the last couple of years, ecommerce business owners have seen their fair share of shipping and delivery woes.

 - More control of your shipping process.

-- Lower cost than a 3PL.
+- Lower cost than third-party logistics (3PL).

-- No need to integrate with a 3PL System.
+- No need to integrate with a 3PL system.

-- Extra cost, including labor and warehouse storing.
+- Extra costs like labor and warehousing.

 - You’ll spend less time on growing your business.